 Although 2% seems low for ransomware, it is important to remember that these attacks are on the rise, with a 36% increase in worldwide ransomware attacks between 2016 and 2017.
 Additionally, the impacts of a ransomware attack can be particularly devastating, whether it impacts the businesses’ reputation or finances.

-Enterprises are starting to realize the importance of using strong SMB cybersecurity solutions to defend their organization.
+Enterprises are starting to realize the importance of using strong email security for business solutions to defend their organization.